Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 Where to Find Thimbleberries

 Thimbleberries are native to North America but have naturalized in parts of Europe, especially East England.
 You can find Rubus parviflorus in the western region of the United States, east to the Rockies, and in patches as far east as the Great Lakes.
-Rubus odoratus is found in the eastern United States, particularly along the Appalachian Mountains.
+Rubus odoratus is found in the eastern United States, particularly along the Appalachian Mountains, ranging from Georgia north into Quebec.

 Roadside Thimbleberries